hildebrandtlab/BiochemicalVisualization.jl/README.md

 ```
 ![Ball-and-stick representation of a simple molecule](https://raw.githubusercontent.com/hildebrandtlab/BiochemicalVisualization.jl/develop/docs/src/tutorials/gfx/ball-and-stick.png)

+# Development

+To build the javascript bundle, cd into the `typescript` folder, then
+run `npm run build`.

 # Contributing
 You have ideas for improvements, criticism, or ran into problems?
 You are looking for a feature that you know from BALL?
 Feedback and contributions are very welcome.
 Check out our [guidelines](CONTRIBUTING.md) and use our [issue tracker](https://github.com/hildebrandtlab/BiochemicalVisualization.jl/issues) or contact us [via e-mail](mailto:hildebrandtlab@uni-mainz.de?subject=BiochemicalVisualization.jl).